In Afghan north, Taliban gains ground and courts local support

 The governor of Kunduz, Ghulam Sakhi Baghlani, conceded that there was a problem with corruption, but said not everyone was involved.
 When cases were brought to the attention of authorities, they dealt with them appropriately, he added.

-Baghlani also criticised the central government for releasing prisoners, including those known to have joined the insurgency in Kunduz.
+Baghlani also criticized the central government for releasing prisoners, including those known to have joined the insurgency in Kunduz.

 But doubts over the probity of local officials are common.